AnnahGrace/DAR---Final-Project/README.md

   - ~~Effect size (focus on Hedge's g and Cohen's d)~~
   - ~~Forest plots~~
   - *adding in "making code more efficent" because I have 1600 lines of code right now and that is what I've been donig all                    day/night...*
-  - If I have time left over, I will jump into factor analysis (because this looks really cool)
+  - If I have time left over, I will jump into factor analysis (because it looks really cool)

 My new timeline is as follows:
   - Thursday